-Montel Williams hospitalized after workout: Spokesman
+Montel Williams hospitalized after workout

 Williams’ spokesman tweeted that anyone who knows the 61-year-old television personality knows that Williams is an exercise enthusiast.
 The spokesman said Thursday that Williams “over did it” and was admitted to the hospital out of an abundance of caution.

-The spokesman says Williams is doing well and anticipates being discharged soon.
+The spokesman said Williams is doing well and anticipates being discharged soon.

 The spokesman did not say which hospital Williams was taken to.